SoftwareAG/cumulocity-clients-cs/DeviceSDK/Documentation/README.md

 The easiest starting point is the [Hello world example](/guides/device-sdk/device-sdk-cs/#hello-world-basic).
 Note, that you can develop with any IDE and any build tool that you prefer, but the examples focus on .NET Core SDK and Visual Studio.

-Finally, here are some references for getting started with the basic technologies underlying the SDK:
+These are some references for getting started with the basic technologies underlying the SDK:

 *   The client libraries use the Cumulocity REST interfaces as underlying communication protocol as described in [Device integration using REST](https://cumulocity.com/guides/device-sdk/rest/).
 *   All examples and libraries are open source and can be found at the [Bitbucket M2M repositories](https://bitbucket.org/m2m).